Bluntman8338/McWebsite/README.md

 # McWebsite
-A wiki for my McServer
+A wiki for the Plugins used with [McServer](https://mcserver8338.netlify.app/)

+Now as a Web App